 Codex realized this too, and came up with a new way of encoding the raw data that ARRI cameras produce.
 Codex calls this process HDE, and the end result is a much, much smaller file.
 It’s instantly recognizable as it is not an .ari file, but an .arx file.
 ARX files can be processed natively in most NLEs.
 When decoded back to ARRIRAW files, they end up being identical, so there’s not really a reason no to to use it.
 You’ll save a lot of storage and time spent backing up.

 The latter is made possible by a new copy engine that is tailor made for Codex.
 It doesn’t only handle HDE, but is also optimized for ARRIRAW, and is available in Hedge 21.3, on the Mac ✨

 - As of today, we’re officially supporting Codex in Hedge.
 Every update we release is tested with in-house Codex hardware, and we’re actively involved in testing betas of Device Manager.
 A first result of this is that indexing Codex drives has been sped up dramatically.

 - Each future update of Device Manager will be matched with an update of Hedge.
 To make sure you get the most out of your Codex gear, be sure to be on the latest version of both.
 As always, do not update during a production.

 - Older versions of Device Manager are not compatible with Hedge.
-If, for some reason, you really, really, need to use a Codex Device Manager version that is older than 5.0, there is only one exception: use Device Manager 4.6 — all other drivers, and 4.7 in particular, will not work properly.
+If, for some reason, you really, really, need to use a Codex Device Manager version that is older than 6.0, there is only one exception: use Device Manager 5 with any Hedge newer than 19.4 — all other versions and drivers, Codex 4.7 in particular, will not work properly.